 - mHealth, Telemedicine and Health Information Technology

-With more than 25 years serving the healthcare industry, Duane Morris has one of the largest and most respected health law practice groups among U.S. law firms.
-With offices in major markets in the United States and offices in London, Singapore and Vietnam, we counsel leading organizations in every major sector of the healthcare industry on regulatory, business transactions and litigation matters.
+With decades serving the healthcare industry, Duane Morris has one of the most experienced and respected health law practice groups among U.S. law firms.
+From offices in major markets in the United States, as well as London, Asia and the Middle East, more than 45 Duane Morris lawyers counsel leading organizations in every major sector of the healthcare industry on regulatory, business transactions, litigation and other matters.

 Innovative Healthcare Law

 We develop innovative and creative ways to help healthcare clients increase their profitability and protect their assets.
 From representing hospitals in disputes with payors to receive adequate payment for their services to creating computer-assisted gap assessment tools for compliance, Duane Morris has developed a reputation as an innovative problem solver.

 In this respect, we work differently from other law firm healthcare practices—our culture encourages teamwork and professional leadership as well as innovation.
 Many of our healthcare lawyers have direct experience working in the healthcare industry, giving us a firsthand perspective on what's needed to succeed and how best to accomplish transactions, navigate regulatory frameworks and manage litigation-related situations.

 National Practice/Regional Focus